BOARD OF DIRECTORS MEETING

 There being no further business, the Board will consider adjourning the meeting.

-The Board and Management will address feedback and questions from Unit Owners.
+The Board of Directors and Management will welcome and address feedback and questions from Unit Owners.